charlygarcia120/charlygarcia120/README.md

-I am Carlos Garcia,  Script Developer , analyst of  systems., hardware, telco. my profesion is electronic engineer by profession and entrepreneur by passion. love to workwith some old tools for  data science and Web development (c,c++,awk, perl, php, phyton).
+Carlos Garcia,  Script Developer , systems analyst, hardware, telco.
+Electronic engineer by profession and entrepreneur by passion. love to work with some old tools for  data science and Web development (c,c++,awk, perl, php, phyton).
 For database i love to use firebase, Mysql, flat files, postgress  and Oracle.
+I love to study ERPs, CRMs, SCMs, RPA  and all kind of software for optimizatin resources in enterprises.
 I have a student soul , and try to learn every day in any opportunity.

 **Languages and Tools:**